DecentralizeJustice/decenBestPractice/docs/intro/README.md

 # Introduction

 ## Why Open Source a Business Plan
-There are several reasons that an opens source business plan fit decentralize justice so well.
+There are several reasons that an open source business plan fits Multisig Crypto so well.

 ### No Secret Sauce
 There is no secret sauce to being successful.
 The only way to be successful in a long term manner is to execute a good plan for several years.
 We do not fear any competitors executing our plan, because any companies' biggest enemy is themselves, not any competitors.